FreeDiscovery/FreeDiscovery/doc/user_manual/tf-idf.rst

 where :math:`\alpha` (``norm_alpha``) is a user defined parameter, such as :math:`\alpha \in [0, 1]`.
 If ``norm_alpha=1`` the pivot cancels out and this case corresponds to regular TF-IDF normalization.

+See the example on `optimizing TF-IDF weighting scheme <../python/examples/optimize_tfidf_weighting.html>`_ for a more practical illustration.

 .. topic:: References:

     *  C.D.
 Manning, P. Raghavan, H. Schütze.  `"Document and query weighting schemes"